DHE(LEGAL) - EMPLOYEE STANDARDS OF CONDUCT: SEARCHES AND ALCOHOL/DRUG TESTING

 Required testing includes pre-employment, post-accident, random, reasonable suspicion, return-to-duty, and follow-up testing.
 No driver shall refuse to submit to a post-accident alcohol or controlled substances test, a random alcohol or controlled substances test, a reasonable suspicion alcohol or controlled substances test, or a return-to-duty or follow-up alcohol or controlled substances test.
 A district shall not permit a driver who refuses to submit to such tests to perform or continue to perform safety-sensitive functions.
 49 C.F.R.
 382.211, .309

 Education and Treatment

-A district is not required to provide an evaluation by a substance abuse professional or any subsequent recommended education or treatment for an employee who has violated a drug and alcohol regulation of the U.S. Department of Transportation (DOT).
+A district is not required to provide an evaluation by a substance abuse professional or any subsequent recommended education or treatment for an employee who has violated a drug and alcohol regulation of the DOT.

 However, if a district offers an employee an opportunity to return to a safety-sensitive duty following a violation, the district must, before the employee again performs that duty, ensure that the employee receives an evaluation by a substance abuse professional and that the employee successfully complies with the professional's evaluation recommendations.

 If a district permits an employee who has violated a DOT drug and alcohol regulation to return to safety-sensitive functions, the district must ensure that the employee takes a return-to-duty test.
 This test cannot occur until after the substance abuse professional has determined that the employee has successfully complied with prescribed education and/or treatment.
 The employee must have a negative drug test result and/or an alcohol test with an alcohol concentration of less than 0.02 before resuming performance of safety-sensitive duties.

 A district is not required to return an employee to safety-sensitive duties because the employee has met the conditions described in the preceding paragraph.
 Return-to-duty is a personnel decision that the district has the discretion to make subject to legal requirements.